CorySpitzer/portfolio/README.md

   * Install the required gems with `bundle install`

-  * Make sure that the Postgres database is running, see the [docs](http://www.postgresql.org/docs/9.4/static/server-start.html) for instructions
+  * Make sure that the Postgres database is running, see the [docs](http://www.postgresql.org/docs/9.3/static/server-start.html) for instructions

   * Run `rake db:setup`
+    * If you get a `PG::ConnectionBad: FATAL:  password authentication failed for user "postgres"`, fix it by running `sudo -u postgres psql` then `ALTER USER postgres PASSWORD 'newPassword';` in the psql prompt.
+See config/database.yml for the password and username.
+See the first answer on [StackOverflow](http://stackoverflow.com/questions/7695962/postgresql-password-authentication-failed-for-user-postgres)

   * Start the rails server `rails s`